IvanGlinkin/IvanGlinkin/README.md

 [![Telegram Badge](https://img.shields.io/badge/-Telegram-0088cc?style=flat-square&logo=Telegram&logoColor=white)](https://t.me/glinkinivan)
 [![PayPal Badge](https://img.shields.io/badge/donate-Paypal-white?style=flat-square&logo=PayPal)](https://www.paypal.com/paypalme/iglinkin)

-9+ years combined operational work experience in penetration tests of enterprise networks and web application, physical social engineering and escalating the privileges.
+Over 9 years of experience working in cyber security including penetration testing of enterprise networks and web application, establishing information security programs and ensuring the CIA as well as managing mature information security policies, governance, awareness, vulnerability and risk assessment and remediation.

-As a member of the Enterprise Security and Risk Team, I conduct enterprise wide security risk assessments by infiltrating its systems and breach its physical perimeters.
-This highlights gaps in the organization’s technical security that require fixing as well as being involved in executing the security awareness plan.
+As an active member of the Cyber Security community, I have proven my skills in ethical hacking by identifying and responsibly disclosing security bugs: remote code execution on Stanford, HackTheBox, New York University and Martinos Center for Biomedical Imaging (Massachusetts General Hospital), web admin on Cambridge and MIT universities; McAfee antivirus bypass.

 Knowledge of Bash Scripting, PHP, SQL, Python and C-based program languages allows me to create my own applications for automation and optimization company’s security.
+Fast Google Dorks Scan, AutoSUID and Domain checker are some of my applications, which are widely recognized by big vendors like Splunk, Hakin9 and KitPloit.

-Passed both the CEH knowledge-based MCQ and the CEH Practical exam on 92,8% and 90% respectively allowed me to become the TOP 10 in the World Global Ethical Hacking LeaderBoard!
+In addition to my bug bounty and application development skills, I stay up to date with the latest industry standards and best practices by continuously pursuing professional education and certification.
+I hold several certifications such as the Certified Chief Information Security Officer (CCISO), EC-Council Information Security Manager (EISM), Offensive Security Certified Professional (OSCP), Certified Ethical Hacker (Master), and Certified Network Defense Architect (CNDA).

-***I am the offensive security and my goal does not end at gaining full access – that is only a starting point***
+***As an information security expert, my goal is to improve security by identifying vulnerabilities and implementing effective solutions.***

 ![](https://github.com/IvanGlinkin/media_support/blob/main/Signature.png?raw=true)